toptal/granite-form/README.md

 end
 ```

-Collection typecasts each value to specified type and also no matter what are you going to pass - it will be an array.
+A collection typecasts each value to the specified type.
+Also, it normalizes any given value to an array.

 ```irb
 [1] pry(main)> Panda.new